top of page

 A sneak peek at the new Villains Land coming to Magic Kingdom.
 Concept art courtesy of @Disney.

 🧚♀️ Pixie Dust Pro Tip: This expansion will likely be the largest addition to Magic Kingdom since New Fantasyland.
-Destination D23 at the end of August gave some insight into the planning process for the new Villains Land.
-You can read the details in our post: Big Destination D23 Announcements for Walt Disney World.
+You can find a look into all the details released across all of the Walt Disney World Parks in our Disney World and DCL D23 New Announcements guide.

 Villains inspiration board.
 Image Credit: Disney